-Before you start scheduling showings of your Chicago apartment for rent, keep in mind the two primary considerations that are important to your success: the law, and preserving your tenant’s privacy and happiness.
+Before you start scheduling showings of your Chicago apartment for rent, keep in mind the two primary considerations that are important to your success: the law and preserving your tenant’s privacy and happiness.

 When Can Chicago Landlords Schedule Apartment Showings?

 Work with the current tenant to find time during their schedule if possible, and in case they need an incentive to grant more flexibility, be prepared to discuss this with them.
-Make sure that the current tenant knows their responsibility for a) cleaning the unit and b) securing any pets that may occupy the unit.
+Ensure that the current tenant knows their responsibility for a) cleaning the unit and b) securing any pets that may occupy the unit.

-If you’re working with an agent to rent the apartment, make sure they understand the basics: good communication, advance notice, tidying up before a showing and no unannounced showings.
+If you’re working with an agent to rent the apartment, make sure they understand the basics: good communication, advance notice, tidying up before a showing, and no unannounced showings.